theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/x509-certificate.md

 This chapter describes the requirements to install an X.509 certificate.

 There are two approaches for creating an X.509 certificate:
-- a certificate released by an (internal) certification authority (CA)
+- Certificate released by an (internal) certification authority (CA)
-- a self-signed certificate
+- Self-signed certificate

 {: .box-note }
 **Note:** On test environments you can use a self-signed certificate.
 For production environment it is recommend to use a certificate released by an (internal) certificate authority (CA).